Blog

 • Multiple point-in-time versions are retained without petabytes of duplicate data.

-Spinning Up Scripted VM & Dedicated Server
+Scripted VM and Server Spin-Up

 Flowchart of automated failover from detection to service online.

-• Failure detected; Site A flagged offline.
+• Failure is detected and Site A is flagged offline.

 Backup Strategy Typical RTO Ongoing Network Load